 UC Irvine is a member of the University of California Observatories (UCO) multi-campus research unit.
 UCO manages Lick Observatory at Mt.
 Hamilton (near San Jose, California) and coordinates UC's partnerships in the W. M. Keck Observatory and the Thirty Meter Telescope (TMT) project.
 UCI astronomers carry out observational projects at Keck and Lick, and play active roles in technical and science planning for TMT.

-Additionally, astronomers at UCI carry out observational research using NASA facilities including the Hubble Space Telescope and the Chandra X-ray Observatory, and international ground-based facilities including the Gemini Observatory and the Atacama Large Millimeter/submillimeter Array.
+Additionally, astronomers at UCI carry out observational research using NASA facilities including the Hubble Space Telescope, the Chandra X-ray Observatory, and the James Webb Space Telescope, and international ground-based facilities including the Gemini Observatory and the Atacama Large Millimeter/submillimeter Array.
 UCI astronomers also collaborate in the eBOSS, DESI, and LSST surveys of the large-scale structure of the Universe, designed to probe the nature of cosmic acceleration.

 Seminars and events

 The Astrophysics group hosts a weekly seminar series during the academic year.
-Astrophysics seminars are held tuesdays at 4:00 pm in NS2 1201.
+Astrophysics seminars are held tuesdays at 4:00 pm.

 |Faculty and research areas:|